 Mammalian expression vector for secretion of C-terminal Twin-Strep-tag® fusion proteins

-pCSG-IBA102 is a large expression vector with universal features for transient expression of target proteins with a C-terminal Twin-Strep-tag® as well as for generation of stable mammalian cell lines.
-The vector carries an ampicillin resistance cassette for selection of transformed E. coli cells and ColE1 origin for a high plasmid copy number.
-Extrachromosomal replication in mammalian cells could occur either by origin of replication from Epstein-Barr Virus (oriP) or by SV40 ori.
-For the former the vector provides the EBNA-1 gene and for the latter the cell line has to be latently infected with SV40 or express the SV40 large T antigen (e.g. HEK293T, COS-1, COS-7).
-Stable cell lines can be selected by the neomycin resistance gene (NeoR).
-In addition, the human cytomegalovirus (CMV) immediate-early promoter enables a high-level expression in a wide range of mammalian cells.
+pDSG-IBA102 is a small transient expression vector encoding a C-terminal Twin-Strep-tag® and was especially developed for the use in combination with the MEXi mammalian expression system.
+The vector carries an ampicillin resistance cassette for selection of transformed E. coli cells and the ColE1 replication origin (pUC) for a high plasmid copy number.
+In addition, it contains the human cytomegalovirus (CMV) immediate-early promoter for high-level expression and the origin of replication from Epstein-Barr Virus (oriP) for extrachromosomal replication driven by EBNA-1 expressed by MEXi-293E cells.
 The expressed protein is transferred into the medium due to the BM40 secretory signal peptide.
 During translocation from the cytosol the signal peptide is removed from the protein by endogenous proteases.
-Please note that cloning into pCSG-IBA Acceptor Vectors compulsorily requires the restriction enzyme Esp3I since no other MCS for the integration of a gene of interest is available.
-Besides to the direct cloning of the gene of interest into pCSG-IBA vectors with Esp3I, another option via a so-called Entry Vector is possible.
+Please note that cloning into pDSG-IBA Acceptor Vectors compulsorily requires the restriction enzyme Esp3I since no other MCS for the integration of a gene of interest is available.
+In addition to the direct cloning of the gene of interest into pDSG-IBA vectors with Esp3I, another option via a so-called Entry Vector is possible.

 |Affinity Tag C'-terminal:||Twin-Strep-tag®|

 |Expression Host:||Mammalian cells, MEXi-293E cells|